 Variable Value primary secondary tertiary WORD<0-46> Configures the primary, secondary, or tertiary DNS server address.
-Enter the IP address in a.b.c.d format for IPv4 or hexadecimal format (string length 0-46) for IPv6.
-You can specify the IP address for only one server at a time; you cannot specify all three servers in one command.
-Use the no operator before this parameter, no ip name-server <primary secondary tertiatry></primary secondary tertiatry>
+Enter the IP address in a.b.c.d format for IPv4 or hexadecimal format (string length 0-46) you cannot specify all three servers in one command.
+Use the no operator before this parameter, no ip name-server <primary secondary tertiatry></primary